 4. Digital Wallets Attract Record Number of Users

 The proliferation of digital wallets continues its upward trajectory, transcending traditional payment boundaries to encompass digital identity management.
-The forecasted exponential growth in digital identity apps globally hints at a paradigm shift set to unfold in late 2023 or early 2024, catalyzing widespread adoption in the EU and beyond.
+The forecasted exponential growth in digital identity apps globally hints at a paradigm shift set to unfold in 2025, catalyzing widespread adoption in the EU and beyond.

 The integration of digital identities into everyday transactions marks a significant leap in the payments processing landscape.
 Initiatives like the EU ID Wallet (eIDAS2) and Apple's integration of digital driving licenses into its Wallet app are pivotal steps toward seamless integration.
 This trend extends beyond payment transactions, offering users a centralized hub for storing credentials and identity attributes.